Perdita minima Facts

-- Scientists know that it has a moderately restricted habitat range.
-Yet we know virtually nothing about its numbers.
-Not surprisingly, its tiny size literally makes it difficult for experts to find individuals to determine accurate information.
+- Scientists do know that it possesses a moderately restricted habitat range.
+Yet we know virtually nothing about its population numbers.
+Not surprisingly, its tiny size literally makes it difficult for experts to find individuals to determine accurate information on this matter.

-- Due to this lack of sufficient information, the IUCN currently has no status listing for it on the organization’s Red List.
-Nevertheless, while we know almost nothing about its numbers, many suspect that its existence might be threatened.
+- Due to this lack of sufficient information, the IUCN currently has no status listing for the invertebrate on the organization’s Red List of Threatened Species.
+Nevertheless, while science knows almost nothing about its numbers, many suspect that its existence to be threatened.

 - This belief springs from a combination of factors relating to its habitat and environment.
-The area the Perdita minima inhabits remains especially vulnerable to climate change.
-Human expansion also threatens to further reduce its natural range.
+The area the Perdita minima inhabits remains especially vulnerable to ongoing climate change.
+Numerous other factors also endanger it, including loss of habitat due to human expansion.

 Related Articles

-Its natural coloring typically presents viewers with dazzling hues, at least when they do actually manage to spot it.
-This color pattern primarily consists of shades of bright yellow.
+Its natural coloring typically presents viewers with dazzling hues, at least when those fortunate few actually manage to spot the miniscule creature.
+This color pattern primarily consists of various shades of bright yellow.
 However, some individuals also display streaks of gold or even white.

-While it does technically have a stinger, it remains incapable of piercing the skin of a human, however.
+While the animal does technically have a stinger, this appendage understandably remains incapable of piercing the skin of a human.
 The wings of the Perdita minima also merit attention.
 That holds true because these actually qualify as powerful and large, at least relative to the body size.

-These comparatively strong wings also allow it to often carry comparatively large quantities of pollen.
-In another marvel of evolutionary development, numerous relatively large hairs cover the tiny legs of this small but surprisingly impressive insect.
+These comparatively strong features also allow the fascinating bee to frequently carry comparatively large quantities of pollen.
+In yet another marvel of evolutionary development, numerous relatively large hairs additionally cover the tiny legs of this small but surprisingly impressive insect.

 - Kingdom: Animalia